ayrna/orca-python/README.md

 - scipy (tested with version 1.1.0)

 To install Python, you can use the package management system you like the most.\
-For the modules installation, you may follow this [Python's Official Guide](https://docs.python.org/2/installing/index.html).
+For the installation of the modules, you may follow this [Python's Official Guide](https://docs.python.org/2/installing/index.html).

 ## Download ORCA-python